 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The only assets of the Fund denominated in Great Britain Pound "GBP" is the Loan receivable made to Young LDN Ltd and CG Tech Holdings (formerly Carroll Industrial Holdings Ltd) and the assets denominated in United Arab Emirates Dirham is AED a call deposit
+The only assets of the Fund denominated in United Arab Emirates Dirham "AED" is the call deposit.